rmordechay/logos/README.md

 ### Iteration
 #### Range Loop
 To iterate over an index, use the range loop.
 The range loop has one variable loop, usually named 'i'.
-The range 'for i in n..m' which will iterate m - n times, from n to m - 1.
 ```
 main() {
     x = 10